glovving/studio-project/README.md

 This is where I will be recording my progress/ experiments for my studio project

 ## Log 1
+Log 1 is an account of how I began writing my cord, please look to later logs for detailed explanations of actual functionality.
 ### Plan:
 - Start writing a pet simulator
 - Pet object with functions